 MSP has been designed to accommodate high levels of complexity, ambiguity and risk.
 MSP is therefore highly suitable as a programme management framework for transformational change.

 If an organization is simply delivering something new into its existing business as usual operational environment (e.g. developing a new product to bring to market) then a programme management approach is not required.
-Instead a project management approach will suffice.
+Instead a project management approach such as PRINCE2 will suffice.
 If an organization simply want to efficiently allocate resources to its different projects and to coordinate them, then a programme management framework such as MSP is also not required.

 The demand for professionals with programme management skills and qualifications is growing.
 As more and more organizations utilize programme management frameworks to enable them to accomplish transformational changes, this demand will continue to grow.

 If you are looking to move into a programme management role, or are currently working in such a role, then training in programme management principles and best practices is vital to equip you with the skills and knowledge to help you to become effective in your role.
-That’s why I would recommend you consider gaining MSP certification.
+That’s why I would recommend you consider gaining MSP certification

 MSP certification comes in 2 flavours.
 There’s the MSP Foundation certification and the higher level MSP Practitioner certification.
 Both are available by attending classroom training.
-MSP Foundation is a 3 day course, whilst gaining the Practitioner level qualification is usually done by combining both Foundation and Practitioner together in a 5 day course.
+MSP Foundation is a 3-day course, whilst gaining the Practitioner level qualification is usually done by combining both Foundation and Practitioner together in a 5-day course.

 If you’re currently a project management professional, then I’d suggest that moving into a programme management role is a natural career progression.
-With relatively few people already certified in MSP, having an MSP certification on your CV can certainly differentiate you from many of your competitors in the jobs market.
+With relatively few people already certified in MSP, having certification on your CV can certainly differentiate you from many of your competitors in the jobs market.
 What’s not to like about that?